What is a Community Hub?

 Community hubs are a concept that both communities and policy-makers agree make sense.
 Community hubs reflect local community needs.
 Having a variety of support programs for people of all ages can forestall more intensive and costly programs in the future.
 They help bring communities together while providing improved access to services and better health outcomes for people.
 Healthier people mean a better community and ultimately significantly less costs in health care.

-For the past two plus years, the CECH Coordinating Committee have been leading the initiative with support from many members of the community.
+For the past four plus years, the CECH Coordinating Committee and now the CECHI Board have been leading the initiative with support from many members of the community.
 This team of dedicated volunteers includes:

 - Angela Thomas